Speaking of Babies

 “No, no, no, no, Amora, you have it all wrong.
 For me to perform such an act would be an outright violation of Pallador’s immortal decree.
 It’s against every law the governing body has established for dealing with dragon stones.
 Any immortal caught creating items powered by dragon stones is to be tried and severely sentenced.
 Believe me, Amora, I have no intention of breaking that law.”

 Edgar paused before cautiously continuing along a new train of thought.
-He spoke as if he had been struck by a flash of inspiration.
-“However…one can’t help wonder what sort of feats might be accomplished with the help of such a powerful, charmed tool.
+He spoke as if struck by a flash of inspiration.
+“However…one can’t help but wonder about the sort of feats one might accomplish with the help of such a powerful tool.
 Someone might reasonably justify their actions if they were for a greater purpose.
-Perhaps a charitable act of compassion like rescuing innocent mortals victimized by a controlling group of callous, conceited, corrupted immortals?”
+Perhaps a charitable act of compassion like…. oh, I don’t know…. rescuing innocent mortals victimized by a controlling group of callous, conceited, corrupted immortals?”

-Eena scowled at his suggestion.
+Eena scowled at the suggestion.
 “You and I both could free Derian and the others without the need of some charmed gadget.”

 “Of course we could,” Edgar agreed, “but could we do it without Pallador and his followers realizing what had been done?
-Can we undo this mortal tragedy which the governing body blatantly refuses to repair, and then walk away without blame?
-Can we make things right without being forced to endure a terribly unfair trial?
+Could we undo the mortal tragedy that the governing body blatantly refuses to repair and then walk away without blame?
+Could we make things right without being forced to endure a terribly unfair trial?
 These are things to consider, wouldn’t you say?”

 “I haven’t a clue,” Edgar said with an innocent shrug.
-“You’re the one with the creative imagination.
+“You are the one with the creative imagination.
 I’m sure you could come up with a handful of interesting ideas.
 Inventions as impressive as the dragon’s touch or the dragon’s heart or the dragon’s soul or the dragon’s blood.”

 “The dragon’s blood?”
-That was one she hadn’t heard.
+That was one she had not heard.

 “To protect people from scoundrels like you, no doubt.”

-Edgar groaned and rolled his eyes at the cavernous ceiling.
+Edgar rolled his eyes at the cavernous ceiling.
 “If you’re gullible enough to believe that.”

 “Where is this ‘dragon’s blood,’ Edgar?
 What does it do?”